Peter Hutton (footballer): Playing career

 Hutton began his career with Oxford United Stars in the Derry and District League, and later played for Coleraine.
 At the age of 15, he joined English side Bradford City's youth training scheme.
 This saw Hutton move to Bradford for the summer months between seasons while still under contract with Coleraine.
 In 1990, he signed for his hometown club, Derry City.
 He made his League of Ireland debut for Derry on 17 March 1991.
 He scored the second goal in the 1995 FAI Cup final 2–1 success over rivals Shelbourne at Lansdowne Road.

 He had trials with English clubs Tranmere Rovers and Port Vale, and played two summer tournament games for the "Valiants" in 1995, before returning to Derry.
 He captained Derry to the League of Ireland title in 1996–97, and playing in midfield, finished as the club's top-scorer with 19 goals.

 He spent the 1998 season with Portadown, before returning to Derry City.
 He spent 2001 to 2002 at Shelbourne where he won another league title.

 By November 2006, Hutton had made his 300th appearance as team-captain after a 1–0 League of Ireland final-night win over Cork City in the Brandywell Stadium.
 He made a total of more than 670 appearances for Derry City, a club record.
 He also managed Derry twice on a caretaker basis – in 2004 for a short period in the aftermath of Gavin Dykes' departure and prior to the appointment of Stephen Kenny, and in 2007 following Pat Fenlon's departure.

 He was released after the 2009 season, and signed for Cliftonville in December 2009.

-Management career
+Managerial career

 In May 2011, Hutton took over the management of League of Ireland First Division club Finn Harps, along with former Derry City teammate Felix Healy.
 Hutton was declared as the new manager while Healy took on the role of Director of football at the club.
 He went back to Derry City in November 2013, as an assistant to Roddy Collins.
 He succeeded Colins as manager the following year and managed the club's highest record win in European competition with a 5–1 away win over Welsh outfit Aberswyth.
 Disappointment followed with a FAI Cup final loss to St Pats in 2014.
 Hutton agreed to depart in September 2015 after suffering a 3–0 defeat to Cork City in the quarter-finals of the FAI Cup.